 Key Highlights

-- Utilizes AI for logistics optimization and real-time tracking.
+- Utilizes AI for route optimization and inventory management.

 Real-World Impact